ARQ: A Mixed-Precision Quantization Framework for Accurate and Certifiably Robust DNNs: Experimental Methodology

 \section{Experimental Methodology}

 {\bf Networks and Datasets.} We evaluate \Tool{} on CIFAR-10 \citep{cifar10} and ImageNet \citep{deng2009imagenet} datasets.
-We conduct all experiments on CIFAR-10 and ImageNet with 4-bit equivalent quantization, We also perform ablation studies on CIFAR-10 with various quantization levels.
-The initial floating-point DNNs are trained with Gaussian noise of variance $\sigma^2 \in \{0.25, 0.5, 1.0\}$ on inputs.
+We conduct all experiments on CIFAR-10 and ImageNet with 4-bit equivalent quantization.
+We also perform ablation studies on CIFAR-10 with various quantization levels, as illustrated in Figure~\ref{fig:1}.
+All models are trained and evaluated with Gaussian noise of variance $\sigma^2 \in \{0.25, 0.5, 1.0\}$ on inputs.
 We use ResNet-20 as the base classifier for CIFAR-10, and ResNet-50 and MobileNetV2 for ImageNet.
 These models are chosen because they are widely used classifiers in previous studies within the areas of quantization and robustness.

-{\bf Experimental Setup.} For the ResNets experiments, we use a 48-core Intel Xeon Silver 4214R CPU with two Nvidia RTX A5000 GPUs.
-For the MobileNetV2 experiments, we use an AMD EPYC 7763 CPU with four Nvidia A100 GPUs. \Tool{} is implemented in Python and uses PyTorch.